-We are pursuing a two-pronged product development strategy to our product development programs using both ex vivo and in vivo approaches.
+We are pursuing a two-pronged strategy using both ex vivo and in vivo approaches in our product development programs.
 Our most advanced programs in hemoglobinopathies use an ex vivo approach, whereby cells are harvested from a patient, treated with a CRISPR/Cas9-based therapeutic and reintroduced into the patient.
 Beyond these lead programs, we are pursuing a number of additional ex vivo applications, as well as select in vivo applications whereby the CRISPR/Cas9 therapeutic is delivered directly to target cells within the human body.
 Our initial in vivo applications will leverage well-established delivery technologies for gene based therapeutics.

-Since our inception in October 2013, we have devoted substantially all of our resources to initiating conducting our research and development efforts, identifying potential product candidates, undertaking drug discovery and preclinical development activities, building and protecting our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
-To date, we have primarily financed our operations through private placements of our preferred shares and convertible notes, and collaboration agreements with strategic partners.
-From our inception through December 31, 2015, we raised an aggregate of \$177.5 million, of which \$64.3 million consisted of gross proceeds from private placements of our preferred shares, \$38.2 million from the issuance of convertible notes and \$75.0 million from an upfront payment under our collaboration with Vertex Pharmaceuticals, Incorporated, or Vertex.
+Since our inception in October 2013, we have devoted substantially all of our resources to initiating the conduct of our research and development efforts, identifying potential product candidates, undertaking drug discovery and preclinical development activities, building and protecting our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
+To date, we have primarily financed our operations through private placements of our preferred shares, convertible loans and collaboration agreements with strategic partners.
+From our inception through March 31, 2016, we raised an aggregate of \$232.5 million, of which \$64.3 million consisted of gross proceeds from private placements of our preferred shares, \$73.2 million from the issuance of convertible loans, \$75.0 million from an upfront payment under our collaboration with Vertex Pharmaceuticals, Incorporated, or Vertex, and \$20.0 million from a technology access fee related to our license of technology to our joint venture with Bayer HealthCare LLC, or Bayer HealthCare.
+In May 2016, we received additional gross proceeds of \$22.8 million, consisting of the balance of the Series A-3 Preferred Share subscription receivable that was called by the Board of Directors.

 All of our revenue to date has been collaboration revenue.
 We have incurred significant net operating losses in every year since our inception and expect to continue to incur net operating losses for the foreseeable future.
-As of December 31, 2015, we had \$156.0 million in cash and an accumulated deficit of \$33.9 million.
+As of March 31, 2016, we had \$200.6 million in cash and an accumulated deficit of \$42.3 million.
 We expect to continue to incur significant expenses and increasing operating losses for the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We anticipate that our expenses will increase significantly as we continue our current research programs and development activities; seek to identify additional research programs and additional product candidates; initiate preclinical testing and clinical trials for any product candidates we identify and develop, maintain, expand and protect our intellectual property portfolio, including in the ongoing interference proceeding with respect to our in-licensed intellectual property; further develop our gene editing platform; hire additional research, clinical and scientific personnel; and incur additional costs associated with operating as a public company.
+We anticipate that our expenses will increase significantly as we continue our current research programs and development activities; seek to identify additional research programs and additional product candidates; initiate preclinical testing and clinical trials for any product candidates we identify and develop, maintain, expand and protect our intellectual property portfolio, including in the ongoing interference proceeding with respect to certain of our in-licensed intellectual property; further develop our gene editing platform; hire additional research, clinical and scientific personnel; and incur additional costs associated with operating as a public company.